Chapter 1 – Fantasy in Reality

 She misunderstood the [Healer]-class, which first appeared for her.
-She thought it would provide magical healing, but no: The [Healer] relied on herbs.
+She thought it would provide magical healing, but no: The [Healer] relied on herbs and physical treatment.
 A normal medic.

 She learned the [Priest] afterwards and got the hang of healing magic, finally she wanted to be able to provide the party with something useful and learned the [Cook].